 Instead of simply telling your child not to get out of bed, teach them how to fall back asleep.
 "I tell them to stay in bed, close their eyes, and think about something fun, like what they want to do on their birthdays," says Tracey Weil, whose 6-, 8-, and 9-year-olds sleep through the night.
 "Giving them something to think about is a great tool to help them fall back asleep."

 Don't Cave in for Special Circumstances

-When your daughter is sick or she can't fall asleep after watching a scary movie, you can still comfort her without inviting her into your bed.
+When your daughter is sick or they can't fall asleep after watching a scary movie, you can still comfort them without inviting them into your bed.
 "A lot of parents forget that they can go to the kid," Mindell says.
 "You can sleep in her room [on an air mattress]."